dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Curves/sections/25 Lecture 25.md

-# Lecture 25: Differential Pullback Theorem
+# Lecture 25: Differential Pullback Theorem (Sketch)

 This will recover the Riemann-Hurwitz formula by taking degrees.